Previously known as NameCheapVPN, FastVPN is the domain name registrar’s first foray into the VPN market.

 The VPN also logs connection attempts.
 It claims this data is collected using a third-party processor, anonymized, and not shared.
 It also explains the data is used for troubleshooting, product analysis, and improvements.

-Overall, I didn’t find the VPN’s privacy measures completely reassuring.
-Although FastVPN claims its logged data is anonymized, the creation of user IDs is a red flag for me.
+In general, I did not find the privacy measures of the VPN to be entirely reassuring.
+While FastVPN asserts that its logged data is anonymized, the fact that user IDs are created raises a concern for me.

 This is especially concerning as the VPN is headquartered in the USA and so falls under American jurisdiction.
 The US is a member of the 5 Eyes Alliance and is known for its online surveillance of citizens.
 So I’d be really cautious if you use this VPN; there is a risk that your data and personal information could be handed over to the US government.